calabash/calabash-ios/README.md

 For setup with CocoaPods, please follow the excellent [guide from Angel G. Olloqui](http://angelolloqui.com/blog/25-Acceptance-testing-with-Calabash-and-CocoaPods) and see [example project](https://github.com/calabash/calabash-ios-example).

+For using a custom configuration instead of a separate target, please follow the [guide from Jian Fang and David Siegel](http://intuit-engineering.com/?p=44).

 The rest of this guide was writting using XCode 5, but should also work for XCode versions >= 4.3.

 *NOTE about Xcode 4.3* after upgrading to Xcode 4.3, I needed to install the command line tools from the preferences pane under "Downloads" in Xcode.
 Then I had to do